cat-astrophe-games/ui-states/README.md

 Details:

 - The main scene should be as simple as possible.
-Ideally, just a single GameObject that runs a single script like `StartGame`.
+Ideally, just a single GameObject that runs a single script like `GameManager`.
 Additional "central" stuff is OK too (like Unity canvas and event handler).

 - Avoid a common problem when editing non-trivial Unity projects: it is too easy to create a main scene with lots of stuff.
 Editing such large scene is risky (it's easy to break something you didn't even think you could break, since the scene contains too much stuff).
 And it's prone to version-control conflicts.